cloudflare/cloudflare-docs/products/magic-firewall/src/content/about/ruleset-logic.md

 ## Security policy

-You have two options for configuring a security policy: enforce a positive security model and only permit required traffic and block everything else or begin with a minimal ruleset to block specific traffic and, by default, everything else is permitted.
+You have two options for configuring a security policy:
+- Enforce a positive security model and only permit required traffic and block everything else.
+- Begin with a minimal ruleset to block specific traffic and, by default, everything else is permitted.

 Traffic is matched in order of the configured rules.
 As soon as traffic is matched by a rule, it is no longer validated against the later rules.
 For example, permitting all TCP traffic in a rule #4 would mean all TCP traffic is permitted.
 A rule #5 to block traffic for IP address `x.x.x.x` would not be checked.